 The information provided on this page is for educational purposes only.
 The Modest Wallet is a financial publisher that does not offer any personal financial advice or advocate the purchase or sale of any security or investment for any specific individual.

-Ellevest is a robo-advisor service primarily created to serve women by providing investing, coaching, retirement, and banking solutions, and allowing women to manage their money wisely.
+Ellevest is an automated digital investment service primarily created to serve women by providing investing, coaching, retirement, and banking solutions and allowing women to manage their money wisely.